AVIATR/zoomboard_server/README.md

 # Zoomboard Raspberry-Pi Server
 This builds the executable to create an HLS stream to be used by the server for the zoomboard project.
-It opens the default camera (or a file if one is provided), displays it on a window to allow the user to choose the four corners to be rectified, applies a perspective transform to rectify the image and then creates an HLS stream to serve.
+It opens the default camera (or a file if one is provided), and then creates an HLS stream to serve.
+If a marker configuration file is provided, then it also tries to detect aruco markers, which should be placed on the four corners of the board, and if all markers are found, uses them to calculate and apply a perspective transform to rectify the image so that the board is presented straight on in the stream.

 ## Dependencies
 This project depends on a few external open-source libraries:
 * [OpenCV](https://opencv.org/): for computer-vision related things and graphical interface.
 OpenCV is used for obtaining the corners of the board and undoing the perspective transformation
-* [LibAV](https://www.libav.org/): These are used for opening the input stream and transcoding the video stream to the output formats.
+* [ffmpeg](https://ffmpeg.org/): These are used for opening the input stream and transcoding the video stream to the output formats.
 * [log4cxx](https://logging.apache.org/log4cxx/latest_stable/): Used for logging across threads
+* [boost] boost libraries are only used for filesystem access using C++14.
+If you are using a C++17 compatible compiler, you do not need the boost libraries as C++17 provides the same filesystem facilities and those will be used instead.

 ### Installing dependencies on MacOS:
 To install the dependencies on MacOS using homebrew, just do